32nd Air Expeditionary Group: NATO Support in Europe

-In 1989, the Netherlands government allowed United States Air Forces in Europe to expand the Air Force squadron at Soesterberg Air Base to group status.
+In 1989, the Netherlands government allowed United States Air Forces in Europe to expand the Air Force squadron at Soesterberg Air Base (Note: The American portion of this Dutch base was called Camp New Amsterdam.
+Fletcher, p.
+19.)to group status.
 Thus, in late 1989 USAFE activated the recently redesignated 32d Tactical Fighter Group at Soesterberg.
 The group took command of the 32d Tactical Fighter Squadron, along with eight support squadrons, a medical clinic, and an explosive ordnance disposal (EOD) flight.
 After United States Senate ratification of the Intermediate Nuclear Forces Reduction Treaty, the group supported the Soviet verification team inspecting the reductions at nearby Woensdrecht Air Base.
 In 1990, the group supported Desert Storm both at its home base and at deployed locations.
 Following the war, the group deployed personnel and equipment to Incirlik Air Base, Turkey to support operations Proven Force and Provide Comfort, to support humanitarian efforts for refugees.

 In November 1991, the group was reorganized on a downsized model of the USAF Objective Wing as the 32d Fighter Group, losing two squadrons and the EOD flight, while most of its support squadrons were reduced to flights and reassigned to its support or logistics squadrons.
 With the end of the Cold War a major force draw-down occurred in Europe and USAF reduced its fighter force structure.
 As a result, in July 1994, the 32d Tactical Fighter Group Moved to Ramstein Air Base and assumed a new mission.
 It was replaced as USAF host unit at Soesterberg by the 632d Air Base Squadron.
 Its McDonnell Douglas F-15 Eagle aircraft were returned to the United States.

 Upon arrival at Ramstein, USAF redesignated the unit as the 32d Air Operations Group, as part of the USAFE Theater Air and Space Operations Center at Kapaun Air Station, Germany.
 Serving as the USAFE Theater Air and Space Operations Center, the 32d functioned to consolidate operational command and control of forces.
 It was the senior USAFE node for command and control of air, space, and cyberspace forces.
 When employed for joint or coalition operations, it was known as a joint or combined air operations center for coalition operations.
 The 32d was the organization that largely planned and provided the operational execution of Operation Allied Force, the North Atlantic Treaty Organization bombing of Yugoslavia.

 The 32d was inactivated on 1 December 2006 and replaced by the Third Air Force's 603d Air Operation Center.